elidoran/comma-number/docs/benchmark.md

   -1234567890.1 |     invalid  |   1,173,335 |    N/A  |
  -12345678901.2 |     invalid  |   1,182,431 |    N/A  |
 -123456789012.3 |     invalid  |   1,174,234 |    N/A  |

+## Benchmarking Future

+This benchmark script is helpful for comparing new changes to the pre-change version.

+It just happens to be starting out as a way to compare the newest major version with the previous one.